 I want to add MSAGL https://github.com/Microsoft/automatic-graph-layout support to visualize dependencies.

-FastColoredTextBox - is the hi-end, the total breakthrough!
-I even didn't expect that it has so many cool features!
+FastColoredTextBox - is the high-end, the total breakthrough!
+I didn't even expect that it would have so many cool features!